-The Group measures and oversees liquidity risk using gaps (static and stressed) based on "assetliability" scenarios and using regulatory liquidity ratios (LCR).
-As of December 31,2020, SG Luxembourg Group is not subject to NSFR requirement.
+The Group measures and oversees liquidity risk using gaps (static and stressed) based on "asset-liability" scenarios and using regulatory liquidity ratios ("LCR").
+As of June 30 2021, SG Luxembourg Group is also subject to NSFR requirement.

 Liquidity risks reflect a mismatch between statement of financial position's assets and liabilities over the short medium or long term.